OVERNIGHT RESIDENT CAMPS

-Master Classes with actors and casting directors who work in television
+Classes with actors and casting directors who work in television and film in

-from CBS's "Welcome to the Captain", Woody Schultz from
+"Welcome to the Captain", Woody Schultz from "Beowulf" and

 Age: 8-18 (CIT), Dates 1 week session, 6/22–7/2, Ratio: 3:1, Cost $695-895/wk, scholarships & family multi child discounts available, Deadline FCFS

 Cazadero Performing Arts Family Camp: Family program at cabin camp the heart of a redwood grove at Cazadero in western Sonoma County 2 hours north of San Francisco.
 Incorporates music, drama, writing, art, swimming, fresh food, nightly performances, jam sessions and dancing.

 Age:1-100 Dates 1 wk sessions 8/5-18, Cost $450-760/wk + $60-120/family fee, discounts for cabin sharing or tenting, financial aid is available, Deadline FCFS. early enrollment discount 4/1